f5devcentral/f5-rseries-training/docs/rseries_security.rst

   :align: center
   :scale: 70%

 You can then use the **Show** options to display the current certificate, key, and details.
-Paste the text in the respective text boxes to add a certificate.
+Paste the text into the respective text boxes to add a certificate.
 TLS Key Passphrase is only required if TLS Key is in encrypted format.

 .. image:: images/rseries_security/imagecert5.png
   :align: center